Pellegrini, Robert J

 Emeritus Faculty, Psychology

-Professor Emeritus, Psychology
+Professor Emeritus Psychology

-In addition to his role as a faculty member, San Jose State University Professor Emeritus Of Psychology Bob Pellegrini also served terms as SJSU Associate Dean for Research, Director of Sponsored Programs, and Psychology Department Chair.
+In addition to his role as a faculty member from 1967 to 2009, San José State University Professor Emeritus of Psychology Bob Pellegrini also served terms as SJSU’s Associate Dean for Research, Director of Sponsored Programs, and Psychology Department Chair.
 He received his B.A. degree from Clark University Phi Beta Kappa and with High Honors in Psychology.
-Supported by National Institute for Mental Health fellowships, he earned his M.A. and Ph.D. degrees from the University of Denver, with clinical and research pre-doctoral internships at The University of Colorado School of Medicine, Children’s Ashthmatic Research Institute and National Jewish Hospitals in Denver, followed by National Science Foundation-sponsored post-doctoral studies at Stanford University.
+Supported by National Institute for Mental Health fellowships, he earned his M.A. and Ph.D. degrees from the University of Denver, with clinical and research pre-doctoral internships at the University of Colorado School of Medicine, Children’s Asthmatic Research Institute and National Jewish Hospitals in Denver, followed by National Science Foundation-sponsored post-doctoral study at Stanford University.

 A Past-President of the Western Psychological Association, the oldest and largest regional professional association of psychologists in the United States, early in his career Professor Pellegrini conducted pioneering research into nonverbal measures of affect as indices of racial prejudice, and research challenging as meaningless on quantitative methodological grounds the then (early 1960’s) widely-quoted arguments of psychometric “experts” concerning statistically significant race differences in IQ scores.
-His later research ranged from studies of the effects of color on human functioning in both laboratory and applied settings, to studies of impression-formation, political identification and attributed causes of homelessness, the medical significance of adult attachment styles, the effects of anticipated opportunity on performance, and the storied roots of identity formation as the key to understanding everything about how and why people think, believe, feel, see, say, and do as they do.
+His later research ranged from studies of how color and light affect human functioning in both laboratory and applied settings, to studies of impression-formation, political identification and attributed causes of homelessness, the medical significance of adult attachment styles, the effects of anticipated opportunity on performance, and the storied roots of identity formation as the key to understanding everything about how and why people think, believe, feel, see, say, and do as they do.

-His book Between Fathers and Sons: Critical Incident Narratives in the Development of Men’s Lives (Haworth Press), has been acclaimed nationally in reviews by eminent scholars.
+His book Between Fathers and Sons: Critical Incident Narratives in the Development of Men’s Lives (Haworth Press) has been acclaimed nationally in reviews by eminent scholars.

-The broader objective of what Pellegrini calls "The Identities For Life" project outlined in his book from which the project title derives, is to promote a universal sense of belonging to what he refers to as a “Global Life System" -- a mind set he believes is crucial for substantively effective efforts to enhance the quality and ultimately the sustainability of life on earth, in a world beset by challenges to which we may otherwise respond by turning increasingly against each other.
+In a project planned for release in a second edition, he represented the view that stories shape our identity and thus our destiny – for better or worse, for good or evil, in his 2010 book Identities for Life and Death: Can We Save Us From Our Toxically Storied Selves?
+The broader objective of the latter work, along with the inspirational daily message calendar he wrote to accompany it, was to promote a universal awareness of belonging to what he calls a “Global Life System” – a mind set he believes is crucial for substantively effective efforts to enhance the quality and ultimately the sustainability of life on earth, in a world beset by challenges to which we may otherwise respond by turning increasingly against each other.